berrueta/berrueta.github.io/_posts/2024-12-30-javac-target.md

 openjdk version "11.0.25" 2024-10-15 LTS

 $ java HelloWorld
-Error: LinkageError occurred while loading main class H
-	java.lang.UnsupportedClassVersionError: HelloWorld has been compiled by a more recent version of the Java Runtime (class file version 65.0), this version of the Java Runtime only recognizes class file versions up to 55.0
+Error: LinkageError occurred while loading main class HelloWorld java.lang.UnsupportedClassVersionError: HelloWorld has been compiled by a more recent version of the Java Runtime (class file version 65.0), this version of the Java Runtime only recognizes class file versions up to 55.0
 ```

 We can instruct the `javac` compiler to produce bytecode compatible with the JVM 11 by specifying the `-target` option: